From 1920s through the 1950s people had a great desire for an

 sky-cycle (flying motorcycle) is an engine, thrusters, and a seat.
 It

-a flying car when hovering and doesn't have a redundant engine, so it
+than a flying car when hovering and doesn't have a redundant engine,

-is less than 100% safe.
-It is ten times as expensive than a motorcycle,
+so it is less than 100% safe.
+It is ten times as expensive than a

-so not many people have one.
-The people who own sky-cycles tend to be
+motorcycle, so not many people have one.
+The people who own sky-cycles

-interesting characters.
+tend to be interesting characters.
 A special license is required.
-See the flying
+See

 Hovercraft are best over water, sand, mud flats, seashores, and riverbanks.
 They make great desert cruisers, swamp boats, ferries, river patrols, coast guard vessels, small navy vessels, and so forth.
 They are fast and can go right up onto shore.
 Sand traps, shallow water, reefs, rocks, and mud flats are no problem.
 The best size for a hovercraft is 30-100ft (10-30m), but they can be much larger or smaller.